 Despite the vast size of Canada, with its population scattered far and wide, grocery shopping online in Canada seems to be off to a great start in the larger urban centers, and can only grow.
 (More Canadians per capita use the internet than in any other country).
+See this new page for more on; grocery delivery in Canada.

 My first search online led to greengateway.com, but it has had a name-change.
 Whereas on my first round of research but I couldn't find a clue anywhere on the site as to what country or city they serve, I now found an "about us" link at the top. where it says it is owned by Longo Brothers Fruit Market located at Vaughn, Ontario.
 So yes, you can go grocery shopping online in Canada here - if you live in the greater Toronto area.

-I got the impression this is a nice family business, The site is better than I remember it, and the Customer Service link answers your basic questions.
+I got the impression this is a nice family business, The new site is better than I remember it, and the Customer Service link answers your basic questions.

 [If you have shopped via NestersMarket's sites, would you report how you feel about it, down below in the comment area?]